FreeBSD: Independent operating systems

 Besides these distributions, there are some independent operating systems based on FreeBSD.
 DragonFly BSD is a fork from FreeBSD 4.8 aiming for a different multiprocessor synchronization strategy than the one chosen for FreeBSD 5 and development of some microkernel features.
 It does not aim to stay compatible with FreeBSD and has huge differences in the kernel and basic userland.
 MidnightBSD is a fork of FreeBSD 6.1 borrowing heavily from NeXTSTEP, particularly in the user interface department.

 Darwin, the core of Apple's macOS, includes a virtual file system and network stack derived from those of FreeBSD, and components of its userspace are also FreeBSD-derived.

+Chimera Linux is a desktop Linux distribution with FreeBSD userland.